izuzanak/cont/README.md

 Data of contained elements are stored in continuous block of memory.
 Memory block is resized when its size is not sufficient for requested count of elements.
-Copying of memory block while resizing is performed by memcpy, no knowledge of objects structure other than its size is needed.
+Copying of memory block while resizing is performed by realloc, no knowledge of objects structure other than its size is required.

 ### Persistent unsigned indexes instead of iterators

 Elements inside containers are identified by indexes (unsigned int) which are persistent and cannot be invalidated by any operation other than removal of this particular element.
-This allows usage of element indexes as members in other structures related to container.
+This allows usage of element indexes as members in other structures related to container, rather than pointers.

 ### Objects construction and desruction